 The word “hell” is not a biblical term.
 The proper word here is “Valley of the son of Hinnom, Gehenna” or “Ge-Hinnom” or “Valley of Gehenna” or just “Gehenna” for short.
 It was a literal physical place outside of Jerusalem where apostate Israel would sacrifice their firstborn children to Molech, and people would toss in dead carcasses to be burned.
 It was a valley of fire that dead things and innocent infants were thrown into.
 It was not a place of punishment; rather it was where earthly elements were thrown in to be destroyed.

 The New Testament lake of fire is defined as “a fiery pond.”
 So the proper word for “hell” is “fire.”
-God destroys with fire.
+God destroys and refines with fire.

 We can see that the arrangement of this verse and the choice of English words does not change the meaning.
 What is important for this study is defining these words:

-I’ve defined these in the summary above, but will show you where I came across those definitions in scripture.
+These are defined in the summary above — below is where those definitions are found in scripture.

 There are 13 unique Greek forms of the word soul that fall under G5590.
 We will be looking at the 1 form/word used in Matthew 10:28 which is ψυχὴν.